 - Insisted we do exactly the same thing, at EXACTLY the same time, everyday in order to force a routine upon him.

 - Bought two teddies, one for nap time and one for bedtime and gave him the relevant one at the relevant time, to act as a sleep cue.

 - Dressed the baby EVERYDAY in proper clothes so he would understand the difference between day and night

-- Got up at 4am every morning for a month to do “Wake to Sleep” in order to stop his early morning wake up time (which didn’t work by the way).
+- Got up at 4am every morning for a month to do “Wake to Sleep” in order to stop his early morning wake up time.

 Eventually, some aspect of all this (although I’ve no idea which) worked and we established a routine.
 While that did help massively with my PND, I remained fairly obsessive.